Back to Blog

 Documentation and reporting

 A professional care plan produces records: what was updated, when, what changed, what was caught and resolved.
-This is valuable when you bring on a new developer, sell the business, or need to diagnose a problem.
+This is valuable when you bring on a new developer, sell the business, or need to diagnose a problem months later.

 DIY maintenance makes sense if: